Climate Change

 Governance

-1-1 The Board of Directors is the highest governance body responsible for managing climate-related risks and opportunities at Chroma.
-The board oversees and reviews the development of strategies and policy formulations.
-This includes risk identification and strategy development in all aspects of the Company to ensure that Chroma can mitigate future impact and develop potential opportunities.
+1-1 The Board of Directors is the highest governance body of the Company for the management of climate-related risks and opportunities.
+The Board of Directors is responsible for overseeing and reviewing the development of strategies and formulation of policies.
+This includes identifying risks and formulating strategies across various aspects of the Company to ensure that Chroma can mitigate future impacts and capitalize on potential opportunities.

 Climate change Governance and Management Framework

-Chroma established the Chroma ESG Working Groups in 2022 as authorized by the Board of Directors.
-The Senior Vice President serves as the executive officer and reports to the Chairman of the Board.
-Given the broad scope of climate change issues, the ESG Working Groups selected representatives from each department based on functional units to participate in assessing risks and opportunities and to discuss and decide response strategies.
+Given the broad scope of climate change issues, the Chroma ESG Working Group selected representatives from various departments based on functional units to participate in assessing risks and opportunities and to discuss and decide response strategies.
 Departments participating in the assessment of climate change issues include: Innovation and Research, Operations, Production, Procurement, Finance, Environmental Health and Safety (EHS), and Human Resources.
 Discussions involve departmental managers and above, who assist the Company in determination of the potential impact of climate change on future market opportunities and business operations in terms of scale, frequency, and intensity.
 Focus was on how to respond to potential risks and adopt appropriate mitigation measures while maintaining normal business operations.

 Image